Operads with trivial $\mathbb{A}$-actions: (Almost) -trivial operads

 The next proposition lists some basic properties of GPerm algebras.

+\begin{proposition} Let $A$ be a GPerm algebra with $A_{\geq 1}\neq 0$.
+In parts (2) and (3), we further assume that $A$ is locally finite.

-\begin{proposition} Let $A$ be an infinite dimensional GPerm algebra. \begin{enumerate} \item[(1)] If $A$ is semiprime, every element of positive degree is central.
+\begin{enumerate} \item[(1)] If $A$ is semiprime, then every element of positive degree is central.
 If further $A$ is left torsionfree or prime, then $A$ is commutative. \item[(2)] If $A$ is finitely generated, then its Hilbert series is rational.
 Further, $A$ is right noetherian. \item[(3)] Suppose $A$ is finitely generated.
 If $M$ is a finitely generated right graded $A$-module, then it is right noetherian of finite integral GK-dimension with rational Hilbert series. \end{enumerate} \end{proposition}